siddharth-sekhar/binance-analytics-app/README.md

 - In the "Analytics Dashboard" tab, select symbols and timeframe
 - View candlestick + volume charts
 - If two symbols are selected, pair analytics (spread, z‑score, correlation) are shown

+Optional) Upload OHLCV CSV
+- In the "Data Ingestion" tab, use the "Upload OHLCV CSV" section
+- Select a symbol and timeframe, then choose a CSV with headers: `ts, open, high, low, close, volume`
+- Submit to load bars directly; these bars will be used for that symbol/timeframe

 3) Export data
 - Use the backend export endpoint to download CSV: `/api/export/{symbol}?timeframe=1s`